divyakarwal/divyakarwal.github.io/source/_posts/2013-06-03-how-to-set-up-octopress-blog.markdown

 categories:
 ---
 First of all sign up on github
-a) click on "create a new repo" icon on right hand side upper corner.
+1. click on "create a new repo" icon on right hand side upper corner.
-b) write your user_name.github.io in the field "Repository name"
+2. write your user_name.github.io in the field "Repository name"
-c) click on green color button "Create repository"
+3. click on green color button "Create repository"
-d) now scroll down and click on button "automatic page generator"
+4. now scroll down and click on button "automatic page generator"
-e) click on "continue to layouts"
+5. click on "continue to layouts"
-f) last step is to publish your page by clicking on button named as "publish"
+6. last step is to publish your page by clicking on button named as "publish"

 To set-up a blog on octopress if You are using Linux platform then you need to follow the steps below: